longlife52/project_final3_long_lisa/README.md

 Here's a wonderful [ghost-button tutorial](http://sixrevisions.com/css/ghost-buttons/) like the one on the menu.html page.

-The custom JavaScript code appears on the menu.html page near the bottom.
-On page load, an ad box appears.
-The user may click it off.
+The custom JavaScript code appears on the menu.html page near the bottom in the red box.
+On page load, an ad box appears that reads "Mother's Day!
+Reserve Your Table."
+The user may click the "x" to remove the box.
+While I am not a huge fan of ad boxes, I did want to explore how they worked.
 I referred to [this tutorial](https://www.w3schools.com/howto/howto_css_modals.asp).
 As well, I also followed a tutorial in a book called Javascript by Tom Negrino and Dori Smith.

-For the custom jQuery code, I [referred to this article](https://www.w3schools.com/jquery/jquery_dom_add.asp) on using after().
+The custom jQuery code appears on the menu.html page.
+Clicking the ghost-button that reads "Get Yours Now" creates a slideDown effect that reveals an image designed as a appetizer coupon.
+For the custom jQuery code, I initially [referred to this article](https://www.w3schools.com/jquery/jquery_dom_add.asp) on using after() and spent a lot of time tinkering with how it might work.
+I then decided on using [hide/show](https://www.w3schools.com/jquery/jquery_hide_show.asp) and [slideDown](https://www.w3schools.com/jquery/jquery_slide.asp).
 As well, for a quick refresher, I reviewed [this article](https://www.w3schools.com/jquery/jquery_events.asp) on jQuery events.
+Also, I researched ideas in the book JavaScript: A Beginner's Guide by John Pollock.

 ## Deductions
 I have reviewed the list of deductions for this project and in the syllabus.